SceneScan Stereo Vision Sensor

 Two different models are available: SceneScan and SceneScan Pro.
-Both models provide identical features but differ in their processing capabilities.
-SceneScan Pro achieves the highest possible processing performance, while SceneScan has been cost optimized for less demanding applications.
+Both models provide identical features but differ in their processing capacity.
+Below you find an overview of the details.

 |Power supply:||11 – 14 V DC|

 Less than 10 W without supplying camera power

 Up to 20 W with supplying camera power